Eloy Jiménez Player Props: White Sox vs. Guardians

 Guardians Pitching Rankings

-- The Guardians pitching staff ranks 28th in MLB with a collective eight strikeouts per nine innings.
+- The Guardians pitching staff ranks 28th in the league with a collective eight strikeouts per nine innings.

-- The Guardians have the sixth-ranked team ERA across all league pitching staffs (3.84).
+- The Guardians' 3.88 team ERA ranks seventh among all league pitching staffs.

-- Guardians pitchers combine to give up 106 home runs (one per game), the second-fewest in the league.
+- The Guardians give up the second-fewest home runs in baseball (108 total, one per game).

-- Allen (4-3) takes the mound for the Guardians in his 15th start of the season.
-He's put together a 3.39 ERA in 74 1/3 innings pitched, with 76 strikeouts.
+- Civale makes the start for the Guardians, his 13th of the season.
+He is 4-2 with a 2.54 ERA and 54 strikeouts in 71 2/3 innings pitched.

-- In his most recent time out on Monday, the lefty went seven innings against the Kansas City Royals, giving up four earned runs while surrendering seven hits.
+- In his last time out on Tuesday, the righty went eight innings against the Kansas City Royals, allowing one earned run while surrendering five hits.

-- The 24-year-old has put up an ERA of 3.39, with 9.2 strikeouts per nine innings, in 14 games this season.
-Opposing hitters have a .253 batting average against him.
+- The 28-year-old has put up a 2.54 ERA and 6.8 strikeouts per nine innings in 12 games this season, while giving up a batting average of .212 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.